brunohmg89/GCP-DigitalLeader/Annotation/Questions-1.md

     :black_large_square: OLTP database like Cloud Spanner

     > - NoSQL databases are best suited for this use case.
-Firestore is an appropriate one to use here.
+Firestore is an appropriate one to use here.<br>
     _Os bancos de dados NoSQL são mais adequados para este caso de uso.
 Firestore é apropriado para usar aqui._
-    > - Cloud Firestore is a NoSQL document database that lets you easily store, sync, and query data for your mobile and web apps at global scale.
+    > - Cloud Firestore is a NoSQL document database that lets you easily store, sync, and query data for your mobile and web apps at global scale.<br>
     _Cloud Firestore é um banco de dados de documentos NoSQL que permite armazenar, sincronizar e consultar facilmente dados para seus aplicativos móveis e da web em escala global._

+---

 16. Your organization needs to plan its cloud infrastructure expenditures.
 Which should your organization do?